macdonnellgrace/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment

+Our assignment is an audio visualiser based on the song Strawberry Fields Forever by The Beatles

 # Instructions